British Army independent companies in South Carolina

-British Army Independent Companies in South Carolina formed a major component of the Province of South Carolina's military security.
-Regular independent companies were first established in British North America in 1664.
-The first Independent Company in South Carolina was organized in 1721.
+British Army independent companies in South Carolina formed a major component of the Province of South Carolina's military forces.
+Regular independent companies were first established in English America in 1664.
+The first independent company in South Carolina was organized in 1721.
 With the raising of Oglethorpe's Regiment in 1737 it was disbanded.
 In 1746 three understrength independent companies were sent to South Carolina, but they were disbanded two years later.
 When Oglethorpe's Regiment was disbanded in 1748, three new independent companies were raised in South Carolina, partly recruited with soldiers from the disbanded regiment.
 These three companies participated in the French and Indian War and the Cherokee War, participating in the Battle of Fort Necessity, the Braddock Expedition, the battle of the Monongahela, and the siege of Fort Loudoun.
-They were disbanded in 1763, with the rest of the British army independent companies in North America.
+They were disbanded in 1763, with the rest of the British army's independent companies in North America.

 Background

-Independent companies are military units not belonging to a regimental organization.
+Independent companies are military units not belonging to a regiment.
 In England, independent garrison companies existed since the end of the 15th century.
 The first three English independent companies in North America arrived in Boston in 1664, and were used to conquer the Dutch colony of New Netherland.
 During the French and Indian Wars, independent garrison companies were stationed not only in the New York Colony, but also in Massachusetts Bay, Virginia, and South Carolina.
 In 1740, the four independent companies of New York were the only in the Thirteen Colonies, but after the disbandment of Oglethorpe's Regiment in 1748 three new independent companies were raised for service in South Carolina.
 The four companies in New York and the three companies in South Carolina were the independent companies that served during the French and Indian War.